TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Related Work

 \subsection{Related Datasets}

-The most popular benchmarks in the CLOD literature are based on Pascal VOC~\cite{VOC} and Microsoft COCO~\cite{COCO}.
-However, these do not adequately reflect the challenges of actual mobile robot applications, where sensor data is typically not independent and identically distributed (i.i.d.), like the images of the mentioned datasets.
+Several datasets exist in the CLOD literature, as shown in Table~\ref{tab:datasets}.
+The most popular benchmarks are based on category recognition datasets like Pascal VOC~\cite{VOC} and Microsoft COCO~\cite{COCO}.
+However, these do not adequately reflect the challenges of mobile robot applications, where sensor data is typically not independent nor identically distributed, like the images of the mentioned datasets.

-More robotics-tailored datasets are the Autonomous Robot Indoor Dataset~(ARID)~\cite{ARID}, the Robotic Object Detection~(ROD) dataset~\cite{ROD} and the Active Vision Dataset~\cite{ammirato2017dataset}.
-ARID was collected indoors using a wheeled mobile robot, addressing challenges such as occlusion and illumination changes.
+Robotics-focused datasets include the Autonomous Robot Indoor Dataset~(ARID)~\cite{ARID}, the Robotic Object Detection~(ROD) dataset~\cite{ROD}, and the Active Vision Dataset~\cite{ammirato2017dataset}.
+ARID was collected indoors using a wheeled mobile robot, with challenges such as occlusions and illumination changes.
 However, this dataset was not designed for CL applications and does not distinguish between different domains.
 Similar limitations affect the ROD dataset, which was collected by a fixed RGB-D camera in a controlled environment (objects spinning on a turntable) without accounting for the challenges faced by real-world mobile robots.
-The Active Vision Dataset, although not designed for CL, provides a clear distinction between domains but is limited to indoor environments, omitting the complexities encountered by outdoor mobile robots.
-Moreover, these datasets have been collected using high-resolution cameras, significantly different from the low-cost ones used in our study.
+The Active Vision Dataset is tailored for instance recognition and, although not designed for CL, provides a clear distinction between domains, but it is limited to semi-static snapshots of simple indoor environments, therefore omitting the complexities of continuous video recordings in outdoor scenarios.
+All these datasets have been collected using fairly high-end cameras in indoor settings.
+TiROD, instead includes multiple indoor and outdoor sequences where the low-cost vision sensor is susceptible to motion blur, occlusions, and difficult lighting conditions, which better reflect the challenges faced by tiny mobile robots in real-world unstructured environments.